strontic/strontic.github.io/xcyclopedia/library/backgroundTaskHost.exe-0601F285DCFF75E679BD91E39B6EBDBF.md

 ## Possible Misuse

 *The following table contains possible examples of `backgroundTaskHost.exe` being misused.
-While `backgroundTaskHost.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `backgroundTaskHost.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --